UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

             - Success rate, number of collisions.
             - Time taken for completion.

-Other metric to consider is computational time and real-time response.

 - *Discussion (20%)*
     - Key Insights:
         - Strengths and weaknesses of centralised vs. decentralised approaches.